BachelorLeaBerit/iconcept/README.md

 Backend: The backend is developed using .NET, providing robust APIs for handling user authentication, concept suggestions, and all of the other functionalities.

 Database: Azure SQL is used to store user data, concept suggestions, and other information.

 Styling: The website's styling is done using CSS and Bootstrap for a modern and visually appealing look.

 ## To access the website follow this link:

 https://iconsept.azurewebsites.net

-To access admin-access:
+To get admin-access:

 E-post: admin@admin.com

 Passord: Admin1234!
+(We are aware that this is not a very secure password)

-##To run the tests, follow these steps:
+# To run the tests, follow these steps:

 1. Navigate to the "tests"-folder
 2. Run "dotnet test"